Fudan-iGEM/2025-wiki/pages/engineering.md

 #### Test

 Final plasmids were verified by [NotI](https://www.neb.com/en/products/r3189-noti-hf) digestion and gel electrophoresis.
 Successfully transformed yeast colonies were confirmed via colony PCR for integration.
-Functionally, promoter activity was observed using a confocal microscope, and quantified by Flow Cytometry.
+Functionally, promoter activity was observed using a microscope, and quantified by flow cytometry.

 However, a new problem emerged: our near-infrared fluorescent proteins (EMSfp642(BBa_25GARG3E) and EMSfp643(BBa_2599SI53) ) exhibited very weak fluorescence and a low signal-to-noise ratio, making them ineffective as reporters.